 The eastern stizus is a large, solitary wasp that is often misidentified as the better-known eastern cicada-killer wasp (Sphecius speciosus).
 Like the cicada killer, a single female eastern stizus wasp digs a tunnel into the soil, where she will lay eggs and store provisions for her offspring.
 Unlike the cicada killer, which hunts cicadas as food for her larvae, the eastern stizus provides her offspring with katydids.

-Similar species: The eastern stizus looks almost exactly like an eastern cicada-killer wasp.
+- The most common similar Missouri wasp is the eastern cicada-killer wasp (Sphecius speciosus).
+It looks almost exactly like an eastern stizus.
 But look closely at the yellow markings: in the eastern stizus, the yellow abdominal marks are smooth-edged, while on the cicada-killer, ornate black hook-shaped edges intrude into the yellow.
-Also, the color patterns on two of the thorax segments are different: in the eastern stizus, the scutellum and postscutellum plates have a distinct pattern of yellow marks, while those plates on the cicada-killer have a plainer, rust-colored patch.
+Also, the color patterns on two of the thorax segments are different: in the eastern stizus, the scutellum and postscutellum plates (compare pictures of the thorax, and you'll see which plates these are) have a distinct pattern of yellow marks, while those plates on the cicada-killer have a plainer, rust-colored patch.

 Adult length: about 1¼ inches.
 (Slightly smaller than the maximum size of eastern cicada-killer wasps.)